pfreemantlm/dev-standard/Platform/SimpleReporting.md

 =========================

 SimpleReporting is the name of a HTTP GET-based interface for extracting reporting data from the Telemetry Platform.
-Output can be produced in CSV, XLS and XLSX formats for most data sources.
+Output can be produced in CSV, XLS, and XLS97 (old Excel) formats for most data sources.

 ##Composing the Export URL